Murderous cult leader Charles Manson dies at 83

 Police reported that four of the victims had been stabbed a total of 102 times and that the fifth had been shot to death.

 The next day, Manson's followers butchered Leno and Rosemary LaBianca in their home.
-The words "Death to Pigs" and "Helter Skelter" (misspelled) were found printed on a wall and a refrigerator door.
+The words "Death to Pigs" and "Healter Skelter" (misspelled) were found printed on a wall and a refrigerator door.

-Arrested several months later, Manson showed up in court in June 1970 with an X carved into his forehead.
-Soon, the women on trial with him — Atkins, Van Houten and Krenwinkle — branded themselves with Xs in a sick show of solidarity.
+Arrested months later, Manson showed up in court in June 1970 with an X carved into his forehead.
+Soon, the women on trial with him — Atkins, Leslie Van Houten and Krenwinkel — branded themselves with Xs in a sick show of solidarity.

 Manson turned his trial into a circus, at one point leaping across the defense table in an attempt to attack the judge.
 His co-defendants, along with family members not on trial, tried to intimidate and prevent witnesses from testifying.